Balázs Nagy

 Balázs Nagy (born July 9, 1998) is a Hungarian-American pair skater.
-With current partner, Audrey Shin, he is the 2024 CS Golden Spin of Zagreb bronze medalist.
+With his former partner, Audrey Shin, he is the 2024 CS Golden Spin of Zagreb bronze medalist.

 With previous partner, Chelsea Liu, they were the 2023 Skate America bronze medalists and 2024 U.S. national pewter medalists.

 With Maria Pavlova, he competed for Hungary and skated in the final segment at the 2022 European Championships and is the 2022 Hungarian national silver medalist.

 Competing for the United States with his former skating partner, Kate Finster, he is the 2020 U.S. national junior champion, the 2019 U.S. national junior silver medalist, and the 2019 JGP Poland silver medalist.

 Personal life

-Nagy was born on July 9, 1998, in Budapest, Hungary to parents, Miklos Nagy and Ildiko Horvath.
-He also has three sisters named Mariann, Csilla, and Sophie.
+Nagy was born on July 9, 1998, in Budapest, Hungary to parents, Miklós Nagy and Ildikó Horváth.
+He also has three sisters named Mariann, Csilla, and Zsófi.
 The family first emigrated to the United States when Nagy was two years old.
 He moved back to Budapest for several years during his childhood, before returning to the U.S. to finish high school.
 Nagy became a U.S. citizen at the age of ten and currently holds dual citizenship between Hungary and the United States.
 Additionally, he is fluent in both Hungarian and English.
 Nagy went on to study exercise science at the University of Colorado Colorado Springs from 2019 to 2023.

-His hobbies include reptiles and crystal healing.
-He enjoys watching movies, driving, and dancing and he loves desserts with cinnamon.